HobnobMancer/cazy_webscraper/docs/sequence.rst

 * One FASTA file per extracted sequence
 * A BLASTp database

-Protein sequences retrieved from GenBank and/or UniProt can be extracted.
+GenBank and/or UniProt protein sequences retrieved can be extracted.

 -----------
 Quick Start